 Furthermore, Lingzhi is another important auspicious symbol of longevity and health.
 It is very rare and notable medical fungi since ancient China, people believe it has magical curative effect.

-During the Qin (221-207BC) and Han (206BC-AD220) dynasties, Daoists regard Lingzhi as a magical plant.
+During the Qin (221-207BC) and Han (206BC-AD220) dynasties, Taoists regard Lingzhi as a magical plant.
 It also known as Xianzhi (fairy) or Shenzhi(spiritual).
 Moreover, in the Chinese traditional thinking, Lingzhi is an auspicious plant with a mystical force.
 It grows widely in deep mountains and is difficult for people to pick.

 Figure 3 and 4 is a Chinese Boxwood Ruyi.
 The top of the Ruyi carved in the shape of a Lingzhi and an open-worked smaller Lingzhi intertwined, with silk tassel knot, which effectively emphasising the auspicious nature of that object.